How Customer Counting Systems Help Retailers

 V-Count is the leading provider of customer counting software in the world, with thousands of stores globally already leveraging our solutions with great results.
 V-Count also provides Queue management, Heatmap, and Demographic Analysis technologies.
 Additionally, we offer retailers an effective business reporting tool, the cloud-based Business Intelligence Platform.

-If you are interested in trying out V-Count’s solutions for your stores or shopping mall, visit our website and take advantage of our free trial.
+If you are interested in trying out V-Count’s solutions for your stores or shopping mall, contact us and take advantage of our free trial.